 - self-help support materials

-- email support in the instance that Counselling/Psychotherapy/Coaching can not continue until lockdown is over
+- email support in the instance that Counselling/Psychotherapy/Coaching can not continue until in-person appointments are available

 If you have been a client of Alison Barr in the past and would like support, please email Alison on: firstname.lastname@example.org